haoping07/Crazy-Fall/README.md

 <img src="example01.png" width="600px" height="429px"></img>

 ## Game Detail Description
-Go down the stairs as fast as you can.
-The stair have four types, landing on normal / bouncing / fake / fast stair get you 10 / 10 / 50 / 100 points.
+Go down the stairs as many as you can.
+The stair have four types, landing on normal / bouncing / fake / fast stair gets you 10 / 10 / 50 / 100 points.

 ## Control
  - Left Arrow: Go left